1fish2/BBQTimer/README.md

 2. *Periodic alarms* remind you to check the food, however long it takes to cook.
 It's a count-down timer and a count-up stopwatch at the same time.

 Requires few permissions.
 No network access.
 No ads.
-Gathers no data.
+No private data gathering.

 Of course it can time more things than BBQ cooking.

 ## System Requirements

-BBQ Timer is for phones and tablets running Android 3.1 (Honeycomb MR1, Android API v12) and later.
+BBQ Timer is for phones and tablets running Android 3.1 (Honeycomb MR1, Android API level 12) and later.
 If it has problems on your Android device, send me the details (device model, Android version, screen size, problem symptom).

 ## Status
 Beta test ready.